bernardolk/musilinks/README.md

 between different types of musical artists. <br>

 * You can explore bands you like to find who's in that band.
-* You can expand the related artists of two different bands to find out what bands live in the interception between them.
+* You can expand the related artists of two different bands to find out what bands live in the intersection between them.
-* You can find new bands from your favorite artists that you didn't know they where a part of.
+* You can find new bands from your favorite artists that you didn't know they were a part of.
 * ...And more

 **How is this possible?**

-Musilinks cross-reference both MusicBrainz.org and Spotify's databases to provide it's experience.
+Musilinks cross-references both MusicBrainz.org and Spotify's databases to provide it's experience.

 **Why some artists have a '?' instead of their pictures?**

-This means that, even though MusicBrainz has information about this artist and we can expose his relationships, Spotify doesn't knows about him, so no Spotify profile is linked to this node.
+This means that, even though MusicBrainz has information about this artist and we can expose his relationships, Spotify doesn't knows about him.
+So, no Spotify profile is linked to this node.

 **Why sometimes an artist node is not really him when i double click on it?**